grayson-arendt/Lunabotics-2024/README.md

 ## Running Robot

-If you would like to see RViz2 on your host computer without cloning this branch, use the previous instructions to clone external-dev onto your computer and panasonic-dev onto the robot's computer.
+If you would like to see RViz2 on your host computer without cloning this branch, use the previous instructions to clone external-dev onto your computer and intel-dev onto the robot's computer.
 Running the second command in step 3 involves no cloning on host computer, but you will have to manually select all the robot topics for visualization.

 Each launch file should be ran in a new terminal window.